Local Government by-elections

 - they are a citizen of another EU member state residing in Hungary who has been excluded from exercising this right in their home country based on national law, or by a court or administrative decision.

-In a by-(chief) mayoral election, a candidate may be:
+In a by-election for mayor of the capital, a candidate may be:

 - a party candidate,